 Kenisha Thompson, Vice Chair

-Brian Martin/P. Kimé Lê, Secretary
+P. Kimé Lê, Secretary

-Ashleé Clark, Digital Director
+Ashleé Clark, Vice President of Digital

-Stephen George, President and General Manager
+Stephen George, President & General Manager

-Ellen Oost, Director of Development
+Ellen Oost, Vice President of Development & Marketing

-Gray Smith, Director of Advancement & Corporate Support
+Gray Smith, Vice President of Corporate Support

 Graham Ambrose, Investigative Reporter